DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 4. Depth Selector

    This dropdown menu allows the user to change the depth level of the currently selected dataset.
-The highest level is selected by default and the selector will not apear for two dimensional datasets.
+The highest level is selected by default and the selector will not appear for two dimensional datasets.

 5. Compare Datasets Switch